Working Memory Capacity of ChatGPT: An Empirical Study: Appendix

-\section{Statistical Tests}
+\subsection{Statistical Tests}

-Because the experimental data do not conform to the assumptions of parametric tests (normality and homogeneity of the variance), we used non-parametric Kruskal-Wallis H tests and reported H value, \textit{p} value, and $\epsilon^2$ (effect size) to investigate if there is a significant difference in $d'$ across $n = \{1, 2, 3\}$.
-After that, we did non-parametric post-hoc Mann-Whitney U tests and reported U value, Bonferroni-corrected \textit{p} value, and rank-biserial correlation (effect size) to examine if the differences between groups ($\{\text{$1$-back vs $2$-back, $1$-back vs $3$-back, $2$-back vs $3$-back}\}$) are significant.
+Due to the fact that the experimental data do not conform to the assumptions of parametric tests (normality and homogeneity of the variance), we used non-parametric Kruskal-Wallis H tests and reported \textit{H} value, \textit{p} value, and $\epsilon^2$ (effect size) to investigate if there is a significant difference in $d'$ across $n = \{1, 2, 3\}$.
+After that, we did non-parametric Wilcoxon signed rank tests and reported \textit{T} value (a smaller value of \textit{T} indicates a stronger deviation from the null hypothesis), \textit{p} value, and effect size (rank-biserial correlation, \textit{r}) to examine if the $d'$ when $n = \{1, 2, 3\}$ is significantly greater than $1$.
+Note that when comparing different LLMs' performance on the verbal \textit{n}-back task (base version), we did $30$ (instead of $50$) blocks of tests for $n = \{1, 2, 3\}$ in each experiment to shorten the time needed to complete the experiments.

-\section{Performance Distributions}
+\subsection{Performance Distributions}

-To get a better sense of the LLM's performance across blocks, below we plotted the distributions of $d'$ from all the tasks.
+To get a better sense of the task performance across blocks, below we plotted the distributions of $d'$ from all the tasks.